djmattyg007/BBStatic/README.txt

 BBStatic

-BBStatic is a static site generator written in PHP that uses BBCode for content and Mustache templates for rendering full pages.
+BBStatic is a static site generator written in PHP that uses BBCode for content and Handlebars templates for rendering full pages.

 This is still very much a work in progress.
 Currently, it will render standalone pages, and individual blog posts.
 It won't generate blog list pages,